oceanhackweek/oceanhackweek.github.io/resources/prep/git.md

 ### 1. Create a project repository

-On your own or someone in your project group (preferably one who has never done it before), create a repository for the project under the {OceanHackWeek organization, [https://github.com/oceanhackweek](https://github.com/oceanhackweek)
+On your own or someone in your project group (preferably one who has never done it before), create a repository for the project under the `oceanhackweek` organization, `https://github.com/oceanhackweek`

 ![New Repo](../img/newRepo.png)